deepinx/deepinx.github.io/index.md

 <img class="profile-picture" src="me.jpg">

-My goal is to use mathematical methods to solve practical problems in industrial practice.
+My goal is to solve practical problems in industrial practice with mathematical methods.
 I am very interested in image processing, signal processing and artificial intelligence.
 I hope that through my efforts, more excellent algorithms in academia can be applied to actual products and contribute value to society.

 ## Research Interest